ACI Worldwide, Inc. Reports Financial Results for the Quarter and Full Year Ended December 31, 2019

 ACI Worldwide, the Universal Payments (UP) company, powers electronic payments for more than 5,100 organizations around the world.
 More than 1,000 of the largest financial institutions and intermediaries, as well as thousands of global merchants, rely on ACI to execute $14 trillion each day in payments and securities.
 In addition, myriad organizations utilize our electronic bill presentment and payment services.
 Through our comprehensive suite of software solutions delivered on customers’ premises or through ACI’s private cloud, we provide real-time, immediate payments capabilities and enable the industry’s most complete omni-channel payments experience.
 To learn more about ACI, please visit www.aciworldwide.com.
 You can also find us on Twitter @ACI_Worldwide.

-ACI, ACI Worldwide, the ACI logo, ACI Universal Payments, UP, the UP logo and all ACI product/solution names are trademarks or registered trademarks of ACI Worldwide, Inc., or one of its subsidiaries, in the United States, other countries or both.
-Other parties' trademarks referenced are the property of their respective owners.
+ACI, ACI Worldwide, ACI Payment Systems, the ACI logo and all ACI product names are trademarks or registered trademarks of ACI Worldwide, Inc., or one of its subsidiaries, in the United States, other countries or both.
+Other parties’ trademarks referenced are the property of their respective owners.

 ACI is also presenting adjusted operating free cash flow, which is defined as net cash provided by operating activities and net after-tax payments associated with significant transaction-related expenses, less capital expenditures.
 Adjusted operating free cash flow is considered a non-GAAP financial measure as defined by SEC Regulation G. We utilize this non-GAAP financial measure, and believe it is useful to investors, as an indicator of cash flow available for debt repayment and other investing activities, such as capital investments and acquisitions.
 We utilize adjusted operating free cash flow as a further indicator of operating performance and for planning investment activities.
 Adjusted operating free cash flow should be considered in addition to, rather than as a substitute for, net cash provided by operating activities.
 A limitation of adjusted operating free cash flow is that it does not represent the total increase or decrease in the cash balance for the period.
 This measure also does not exclude mandatory debt service obligations and, therefore, does not represent the residual cash flow available for discretionary expenditures.
 We believe that adjusted operating free cash flow is useful to investors to provide disclosures of our operating results on the same basis as that used by our management.